What happens when you combine Acceptable Targets and the classic fascination tourists have with foreign currency? This trope, of course.

 - The Simpsons:

-Where the U.S. dollar buys fifty rubles" *pager beeps* One hundred rubles! *pager beeps* "One THOUSAND rubles...
-I MUST GO!
+Where the American dollar buys seven rubles." *pager beeps* Twelve rubles! *pager beeps* Sixty rubles! *pager beeps* "One THOUSAND rubles...
+I MUST GO!"

 - In another episode, the family visits Canada.
 They pay for some cheap trinket with American cash, causing the shocked Canadian who took their money to proclaim that he was now set for life.
 (This was before the 2000s decline of the U.S. Dollar's trading power, when "Oh, it's only a Canadian dollar" actually meant something.)